rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

  The issue is that there is no one telling the group leader what all he does not know.
 In that case, the group only "learns" what the routing node (aka the leader) knows.
 The achievements of the group are then limited by the leader.
 The students never outshine the master.
 A true master (yoda) however becomes happy when his students solve things that he could not solve alone.
 The first is a parasitic relationship and drains energy.
 The second is a self-sustaining relationship (which i like to call as the recirculation mechanism), whose constituents are vibrant personalities.

 Be really wary not to become a public performer in your early career.
 A certain presence is required later on to establish an ecosystem and give a place for young minds to grow.
 But, if you are starting off, perhaps you don't need social media.
 (Although you can use tiktok to post your gym photos ).
 A young scientist trapped in a laboratory will spend `best years' of his life alone.
 SO there is indeed a need to mate, an endeavour we ourselves didnt have much success in.
 Keep making friends, and hanging out.
+Smoke the occasional joint (or not).
 Don't let research become your grave.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Judge your mentor accurately </span>

+Our dear investigator now wants to get a phd under someone.
+He wants to choose an advisor.
+So he does what seems obvious: go to google scholar, sort researchers by h indexes, and email the most popular one.
+This approach is a disaster.
+Find someone who is young, perhaps an assistant professor.
+He is trying to make a name for himself.
+Work with people who will lend their fire to you.
+An old professor will make you sleepy (with exception of a few good ones like Alexei Efros and Gil Strang )

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The trust issues </span>

 Let us imagine that our young investigator goes to work under someone 'famous'.
 He is very happy at the opportunity.
 But, when he arrives at the laboratory,  he is deeply disappointed: he is given a boring task, which has nothing to do with what he actually wanted to do.
 He spends his energy trying to argue with his mentor.
 In this act, he loses peace of his mind, and energy which would have been better spent on the scientific pursuits.
 The mentor begins to doubt the mentees ability to complete non-trivial tasks, does not trust him, and never teaches him the deepest darkest secrets of the art.

 The issue here is patience: 1) the mentor is famous due to a reason 2) the mentor is simply 'testing' the young man's resolve.
 There is a common misconception in the young investigator's head: his value is measured by his skillset.
 If he is most skilled, he will advance further than others.
 However, this is not true.
 The true thing that matters is 'compliance': are you easily coachable or do you have an ego the size of a  balloon?
 Are you there to advance your agenda or your mentor's agenda?
 Technical skill can be taught, character cannot.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The mistake of thinking you outgrew your mentors </span>